C-Stein/node-milestones/01-foundations/exercises/17-SQLite_01.md

 # SQLite

-SQLite is a software library that implements a self-contained, serverless, zero- configuration, transactional SQL database engine.
+SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

 What does that mean?

 1. SQLite does not require a separate server process or system to operate.
 1. Creating a SQLite database instance is as easy as opening a file.
 1. The entire database instance exists in a single cross-platform file.

-## SQLite3
+## sqlite3

 sqlite3 is an npm module that provides a software interface with a SQLite database.
 With sqlite3 and NodeJS you have the ability to create tables, drop tables, make inserts, query a SQLite database, and more.